 Four years later, Reser had another child, a daughter, and became embroiled in a dispute over custody.
-At about the same time, her other four children, who were still living in Texas where Reser’s friend had become their foster mother, claimed they had been sexually abused by Reser and her boyfriend, Jerry Dean Littleton, of Baker City, Oregon, when they were still living with her in McMinnville.
+At about the same time, her other four children, who were still living in Dallas where Reser’s friend had become their foster mother, claimed they had been sexually abused by Reser and her boyfriend, Jerry Dean Littleton, of Baker City, Oregon, when they were still living with her in McMinnville.

 Littleton and Reser, 34, were arrested on charges of rape and sodomy.
 In June 1999, the charges were dismissed against Littleton for lack of evidence, but Reser went on trial that August in Yamhill County Court.

 At the trial, the four children—a girl and three boys—testified that from 1988 until they went to Texas they were forced to have sex with each other and with Reser and her boyfriend.
 They claimed they frequently went hungry—resorting to stealing to get food—and that she physically abused them as well, hitting them with wooden boards and a golf club.

 Reser denied that any sexual abuse ever occurred and said she never struck the children with boards or a golf club.
 She admitted that she was a poor mother and that she had numerous sexual partners, used and sold drugs, stole to support her drug habit and that she occasionally slapped the children.